anuachu1128/KT-Sessions/README.md

 ### 2. KT Sesssion 2

-The task is to write a python script that takes in a raw RGB video as input and performs Keyframe selection on it returning a video file obtained after removing reduntant frames and a .json file with necessary parameters parameters
+The task is to write a python script that takes in a raw RGB video as input and performs Keyframe selection on it returning a video file obtained after removing reduntant frames and a .json file with parameters including filename, hand height, hand distance, initial frame count, post KFS frame count, percentage reduction, hand height threshold value and hand distance threshold value.